RHEcosystemAppEng/kong-discovery/kong-gateway-microshift.md

 }
 ```

 **NOTE** Notice that this part fails above 👆 (we should see the kong-dp-kong) this is an exploratory spike so lets just take note that it does not work as expected and move on.
+If you see a problem or have a solution- i'm all ears.

 Check the Data Plane Proxy to ensure that it is working: